Here are some things you might need to know. This isn’t an exhaustive list, so if you have any questions, please ask us.

-- Bedding: a twin fitted sheet as well as blankets and pillow are necessary.
+- Bedding: a twin fitted sheet, blankets and pillow are necessary.

-- Swimming attire must be modest.
-No two-piece bikinis are allowed and your camper will be required to wear a shirt over a bikini where the midriff is exposed.
-Two-piece bathing suits where the stomach is not visible are allowed.
+- There is a swimming pool schedule during the summer camps.
+Swimming attire must be modest.
+Two-piece bathing suits where the stomach is visible are not allowed and your camper will be required to wear a shirt if the midriff is exposed.

 - Sensible shoes are a must.
 Tennis shoes are preferred for most outside activities, including hikes and nighttime activities.
 Flip flops or shower shoes may be worn when your camper is walking from their cabin to the swimming pool.
 All other shoes, such as flip flops or sandals, are worn at the camper’s risk.

 - Sunscreen and bug repellent are strongly encouraged.

 - Shorts should be long enough to reach at least the tip of your camper’s fingers; knee-length shorts are preferred.
 Your camper will be asked to change clothes if their shorts are deemed too short.
 Please, no spaghetti straps, tank tops, or strapless shirts.
 Skirts or dress clothes will not be necessary.
 Remember, camp can be hot and dirty so please dress your camper appropriately.